ipfs/roadmap/README.md

 - Scale the number of users and applications supported by IPFS through talks, guides, and how-tos
 - Refine our APIs to simplify end-user adoption and maximize ease of use
 - Bring IPFS to browsers to maximize default availability and connectivity on the web
-- Continue impoving our new IPFS Docs Site, to ensure community & user questions are clearly answered and actionable
+- Continue impoving our new IPFS Docs Site, to ensure developer & user questions are clearly answered and actionable
 - Invest in explicit community stewardship responsibilities to ensure there are answers, tools, and fast feedback loops to support new IPFS users and contributors

 Great ways to start helping enable the IPFS community include: suggesting or building new tools to support IPFS users, reviewing open PRs, answering questions on http://discuss.ipfs.io and on our IRC channels on freenode/matrix, or writing your own how-tos and guides to use IPFS for your use case!